averms/pandoc-filters/README.md

     <pre class="lua"><code>print 'Hello World!'</code></pre>

-The above is not what the [W3C recommends][spec], nor is it compatible with prism.js and highlight.js.
+The above is not what the [W3C recommends][spec], nor is it compatible with prism.js.
 This filter makes sure pandoc outputs the recommended syntax:

     <pre><code class="language-lua">print 'Hello World!'</code></pre>